Skip to main content

 A primary point of interaction occurs in the liver, where estrogen significantly influences the synthesis of Thyroid Binding Globulin (TBG).
 Estrogen, particularly when administered orally, undergoes a first-pass metabolism through the liver.
 This hepatic exposure stimulates the production of TBG, leading to an increase in total T4 and T3 levels in circulation, while simultaneously reducing the free (unbound and biologically active) fractions of these hormones.

 The liver’s response to estrogen is mediated through estrogen receptors present on hepatocytes, which, upon activation, upregulate the genes responsible for TBG synthesis.
-This physiological adjustment necessitates careful monitoring of replacement dosages in hypothyroid women receiving oral estrogen, as the increased binding capacity can lead to a functional reduction in available thyroid hormone at the tissue level, despite seemingly normal total levels.
+This physiological adjustment necessitates careful monitoring of thyroid hormone replacement dosages in hypothyroid women receiving oral estrogen, as the increased binding capacity can lead to a functional reduction in available thyroid hormone at the tissue level, despite seemingly normal total levels.

 Conversely, progesterone appears to exert an opposing influence on TBG.
 Studies indicate that progesterone can decrease TBG production, thereby increasing the proportion of free thyroid hormones.
 This counterbalancing effect of progesterone against estrogen’s influence on TBG highlights the importance of maintaining a physiological balance between these two primary female sex steroids for optimal thyroid hormone availability.